 Our skin cancer specialists treat common and rare skin cancers.
 Our focus is on the complete removal of your skin cancer while ensuring you have a comfortable day.
 In most cases, removal and repair can happen on the same day.
-We also have the ability to work with other members within Dartmouth-Hitchcock to provide care if needed.
+We also have the ability to work with other members within our organization to provide care if needed.

 What is Mohs micrographic surgery?